White Cliffs

 More things to do

-Aerial of a car driving through the outback town of White Cliffs
+Aerial of a car driving through the outback town, White Cliffs

 Getting there & where to stay

-White Cliffs is a 12hr drive from Sydney, 10hr 30min from Canberra, 11hr 30min from Melbourne and nine hours from Adelaide.
+White Cliffs is a 12-hour drive from Sydney, a 10.5-hour drive from Canberra, a 11.5-hour drive from Melbourne and nine hours from Adelaide.
 You can also fly into Broken Hill and hire a car for the three-hour drive.
 You may need a 4WD for unsealed roads and national parks.
 Accommodation is all below ground at the Underground Motel and a handful of B&Bs.